jessicayung/deep-learning-map/README.md

 	- Will work on `glossary.md` shortly.
 3. Lists
 	- NOTE: Many of these comprise only items I've come across in my reading since Dec 2017, so these lists don't represent my view of e.g. 'the most important datasets'.
 Though I try to include only items I think are significant.
+	- As of 13 June 2018: Many of these may be in the `previous-lists` directory.
 	- `datasets.md`
 	- `environments.md`: environments for training DL algorithms.
 	- `hardware.md`